 Recognizing human qualities, qualities we ourselves possess, in “the other,” whoever or “whatever” that other may be, is what allows relationship.
 How can there be a relationship where there is absolutely no commonality?
 If a being is wholly other from us, or appears to us as wholly other, we cannot relate to that being.

 At the same time that we need to see ourselves in the other in order to experience relationship, we need difference, diversity.
+Otherwise we’re just talking to ourselves.
+There is no growth opportunity in that.
 The biblical creation myth points to both in its story.

 A relationship story: G-d, non-human animals, the earth itself

-The biblical story tells us that G-d is wholly other from G-d’s creation, that G-d is beyond our comprehension.
+The biblical story tells us that G-d is different from G-d’s creation, that G-d is beyond our comprehension.
 Paradoxically, it tells us we can have a relationship with G-d.
 One of the ways this story affirms the latter is through anthropomorphisms that imagine qualities G-d shares with created beings.

 Finally, the biblical story speaks of the land with anthropomorphisms.
 Acting as God’s agent, the land “vomits” out those who live on it if they fail to care for the vulnerable in society.
 It can be called to witness in a trial.
 It nurtures and it punishes.
 In this way, we are drawn into a relationship not only to G-d, not only to our fellow creatures, but to the land and air and water that offers a habitat for us all.
 (Gen. 1:1-2:4a).